-Intermittent night work would occur throughout the proposed Project corridor with the potential to impact residences and businesses located throughout the area; however, implementation of Project features and AMMs would address dust, noise, and traffic-related impacts.
+Intermittent night work could occur.
+Daytime work throughout the proposed Project corridor with the potential to impact residences and businesses located throughout the area; however, implementation of Project Features and AMMs would address dust, noise, and traffic-related impacts.
 Therefore, temporary construction-related activities would result in less than significant environmental impacts to human beings.